-Prerequisites: Biology, Algebra 2 Recommended: Chemistry concurrent
+Prerequisites: The Living Earth, Algebra 2 Recommended: Chemistry concurrent

 AP Biology is designed to be the equivalent of a two-semester college introductory biology course usually taken by biology majors during their first year.
 The AP Biology exam has been redesigned with a greater emphasis on scientific thinking and analytical skills.
 AP Biology will focus on 4 Big Ideas: Big Idea 1: Evolution - the process of evolution drives the diversity and unity of life; Big Idea 2: Cellular Processes (Energy and Communication) - Biological systems utilize free energy and molecular building blocks to grow; Big Idea 3: Genetics and Information Transfer - living systems store, retrieve, transmit, and respond to information essential to life processes; Big Idea 4: Interactions - Biological systems interact and these systems and their interactions possess complex properties.
-The Academic Learning Targets for AP Biology are: Energy (Big Idea 2), Ecology (Big Idea 4), Information (Big Idea 3), Evolution (Big Idea 1), Practices (skills used in science), and Connections (habits of mind for science).